Azure/data-product-analytics/docs/DataManagementAnalytics-CreateRepository.md

 # Data Product Analytics - Create repository from the template

-First, you must generate your own respository based off this template respository.
+First, you must generate your own repository based off this template repository.
 To do so, please follow the steps below:

 1. On GitHub, navigate to the [main page of this repository](https://github.com/Azure/data-management-zone).
 1. Above the file list, click **Use this template**